Jeon-ChanYoung/CookieRun-AI/README.md

 Epoch [29/30] VQ-VAE loss: 0.245375  recon: 0.014927  p_l: 0.768160
 Epoch [30/30] VQ-VAE loss: 0.231396  recon: 0.014662  p_l: 0.722447
 ```

-As you can see here, even if we reduce K and D slightly, the final loss values remain similar.
-Therefore, reducing K and D makes it much easier for the RSSM to learn.

 <br>